- Featured in:

 Real estate brokers are essentially real estate agents who are licensed to own their own business.
 They help homebuyers and sellers navigate the processes of selling, searching for, and purchasing real estate.
 Real estate brokers represent buyers and sellers for commercial and residential properties.
 They oversee an office of real estate agents and make commissions off of properties sold by these agents.
 Real estate brokers can expect to work weekdays and nights as well as weekends; hours are often dictated by the availability of clients.
 This is a full-time position that often requires more than 40 hours per week.
 Real estate brokers, as business owners, are their own bosses.
 As such, this is a position that does not often include health benefits, retirement plans, or paid vacations.
 Wages typically include bonuses and commissions.

-Studying resume samples and examples are a great way to get inspiration for your own.
-Study our library of examples today!
+Studying resume examples is a great way to get inspiration for your own.
+Study our library of example today!

 Impress your future boss!
 According to a 2020 survey, most hiring managers read cover letters for candidates they’re considering interviewing before making their final decision.
 Make a cover letter that seals the deal with our professionally designed cover letter templates.